ooples/pine_script_docs/source/concepts/Libraries.rst

 - The <username>/<libraryName>/<libraryVersion> path will uniquely identify the library.
 - The <libraryVersion> must be specified explicitly.
 To ensure the reliability of scripts using libraries, there is no way to automatically use the latest version of a library.
-  Every time a library is updated by its author, its version number increases.
+  Every time a library update is published by its author, the library's version number increases.
 If you intend to use the latest version of the library, the <libraryVersion> value will require updating in the `import <https://www.tradingview.com/pine-script-reference/v5/#op_import>`__ statement.
 - The ``as <alias>`` part is optional.
 When used, it defines the namespace that will refer to the library's functions.
   For example, if you import a library using the ``allTime`` alias as we do in the example below, you will refer to that library's functions as ``allTime.<function_mame>()``.